Breaking Bad Ending and Alternate Ending, Explained

 One of the most heartbreakingly cruel moments in ‘Ozymandias’ happens when Walt orders the Nazis to murder Jesse right in front of him.
 Did Walt’s anger escalate because he lost his money?
 Because the Nazis murdered Hank?
 Or was it simply because he ratted him out?
 The answer is never clear.
 But we know that Walt could never forgive Jesse.

 The ending may seem a bit too rushed but, in my opinion, it does justice to Walt’s relationship with Jesse.
 This was perhaps the only way it could have ended.
 We never really know if Walt’s thoughts on Jesse had changed over time.
-And we’re left to assume that when he decided to meet Uncle Jack’s gang at their house, his intention was probably to kill Jesse too along with them.
+And we’re left to assume that when he decided to meet Uncle Jack’s gang at their house, his intention was probably to kill Jesse, too, along with them.
 But after he saw him, he decided to save him.
 Perhaps there’s still some humanity left in Walt.

 Of the many terrible things he’s done in his life, pulling Jesse along with him into a world of darkness and despair is, in my opinion, the worst of it all.
 And so freeing him was his ultimate redemption.
 Jesse’s fate is left ambiguous in the end.
 I’d like to think that he escaped the city and built a new life for himself.
 He might no longer be the same charming boy as he’s seen life at its worst.
-Jesse fiercely driving out of the Neo-Nazi compound and hysterically laughing is an image we would never forget.
+Jesse fiercely driving out of the Neo-Nazi compound and hysterically laughing is an image we will never forget.

 Alternate Ending